compsy/u-can-act/README.md

   API_KEY: <the secret username that can be used to access the api>
   API_SECRET: <the secret password that can be used to access the api>

+  IP_HASH_SALT: <for certain users we store the hashed ip address.
+The hash is generated with this salt>
 ```

 ### Development configuration